pkp/ui-library/src/docs/pages/contributing.md

 }
 ```

-If your component accepts data or emits events, those should be documented and exported as `data`, `dataDocs`, and `events`.
+If your component accepts data or emits events, those should be documented and exported as `data`, `dataDocs`, and `emitDocs`.

 Create an example of the component: